Singapore: Risk Assessment

 - Major goods transport and trading hub (air and sea), financial center

 - Large FDI inflows thanks to the advantageous tax regime, political stability, and excellent business climate

 - Asia's leading exporter of capital through sovereign wealth funds

 - Dependent on exports and imports (energy and food)

-- Skilled labor and housing shortages, aging population
+- Skilled labor and housing shortages, ageing population

 - Vulnerable to the structural slowdown of the Chinese economy and U.S.-China geopolitical tensions